-The Paloma is a refreshing, easy-to-make cooler that combines tequila, lime juice and grapefruit soda.
-Its origin story is nebulous, but most reports peg its creation to the 1950s.
+Palomas are effortless but also offer a surprisingly complex flavor profile.
 Blanco tequila is the traditional choice, but lightly aged reposado also makes a fine drink.
-In this case, it’s best to keep the añejo capped, as the well-aged expression’s oaky profile disrupts that clean, refreshing taste you want in a Paloma.
+It’s best to keep the añejo capped for this cocktail, as the well-aged expression’s oaky profile disrupts that clean, refreshing taste you want in a Paloma.

-Some people may also choose to rim the glass with salt, while others add a pinch of salt straight into the glass.
+Some people may also choose to rim the glass with salt, while others add a pinch of salt straight into the drink.
 This step isn’t necessary, but it does add a savory quality that melds beautifully with the earthy tequila and tart grapefruit.
 And it opens the possibility of using a spiced salt, like Tajín, for an extra seasoning kick.

 Because the Paloma is constructed right in the glass, you don’t need any bar tools to make it.
-Just add your ingredients to a highball glass with ice, and you’re ready to enjoy a refreshing cocktail.
-Don’t wait for Cinco de Mayo—that very north-of-the-border-only Mexican holiday—to treat yourself.
+Just add your ingredients to a highball glass with ice, give a quick stir, and you’re ready to enjoy a refreshing cocktail.
 Mexico’s national cocktail is a great choice any day of the year.